hardzeichyksiarhei/basic-nodejs-2021Q2/README.md

 npm start
 ```

+### Docker

+To run all services use `docker-compose up`, to run it in background, use -d flag

+Services:

+- postgresql 13.3-alpine on standard port
+- pgadmin 4.5.3 on port 5050
+- express on port 4000

+To run cli commands, first make sure containers are running and use following command `docker exec -it <container_name> /bin/sh <command>`

 After starting the app on port (4000 as default) you can open
 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.